-In this review, we will travel by train from Yogyakarta to Surabaya with the Indonesian National Railways (Kereta Api Indonesia).
+In this review we travel on the ‘Sancaka’ train of the Indonesian National Railways (Kereta Api Indonesia) from Yogyakarta to Surabaya.

 After spending three nights in Yogyakarta it was time to move on across the island of Java and head to Surabaya.